 “One of us will call as soon as we know,” Paige repeated before hanging up.
 She immediately dialed Margie.

 “Hey,” Paige called out.
 “Uh, Tate.
 Is there somewhere my secretary can send something out here?
-I had the owner, my victim, bring him his file on the missing cows.
+I had the owner, my victim, bring in his file on the missing cows.
 She says he has photos, DNA from the local vet and a vaccination chart with detailed descriptions of each of his cows.
 It sounds like the man kept excellent records, details that might help if we need a warrant.”

 “I doubt you’ll need one, but Dusty is going to want to see the docs.
 Follow me,” Tate walked briskly to the trailer.
 “Have her fax everything to this number.”
 He pointed to a label on the front of the machine that contained a phone number.
 Within minutes, they had more information than they could possibly need to make a positive ID.

 “Now we just need to find Mr. Ramon Fletcher,” Paige said as she handed the documents to Dusty.
 He glanced through them, smiled and made his way to a large set of bleachers.

 “Mr. Fletcher,” he said coolly.
 “I’m wondering if you could explain these to me.”

 Fletcher glanced at Dusty, shifted his gaze to Paige in annoyance then focused again on Dusty.
 “What is it?”

 “Ownership papers,” Dusty advised.
 “Pictures, vet records, all the things you don’t have but said there’s a reason.
 I agree, there is a reason.
 The reason is... you’re a thief.”

 Fletcher jumped to his feet and moved forward to crowd Dusty’s space.
 “You might be in charge here, but nobody accuses me of stealing.”